-A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — lowering your monthly bills in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — lowering your monthly bills in the process.

-That’s why more homeowners are considering adding devices like a Nest into their home.
-If you're interested in trying a Nest yourself, call your nearest expert for smart thermostat installation in Omaha.
+That’s why more people are looking to add devices like a Nest to their HVAC system.
+To add one to your home, reach out to an expert for smart thermostat installation in Omaha.

 1. Resetting Your Nest Thermostat

-• Restart: Similar to restarting any electronic device, including your phone or computer, restarting your Nest Thermostat turns it off before starting it right back up again.
-This preserves current settings and should be attempted if your Nest is frozen or not connecting to Wi-Fi.
+• Restart: This process is similar across most electronics, including your phone or computer, restarting your Nest Thermostat turns it off before starting it right back up again.
+This records your existing thermostat settings, ad can reapply them once you're done confirming if your Nest is frozen or not connecting to Wi-Fi.

-• Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-For the most part, homeowners will perform a reset when they’re moving to a new home and bringing the thermostat with them, or if they just want to erase their personal information from the Nest before leaving it behind for the next resident.
+• Reset: A reset erases some or all of your settings.
+In most cases, people resort to a reset as they're moving into a new house and bringing the thermostat with them, or if they just want to erase their personal information from the Nest before leaving it for the next homeowner.

-• Restart: Turns your Nest off and starts it back up while remembering your settings.
-Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it turns black, at which point you can remove your hand.
+• Restart: Shuts your Nest down before rebooting it with your settings.
+Another method is to press the outside of the Nest and hold it down for a few seconds until it turns black, and then pull your hand away.

-• Schedule: This reset setting clears any info about your temperature schedule—including for your hot water, if you've connected it to your Nest.
-With this option, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.
+• Schedule: This type of reset clears any info about your temperature schedule—including for your hot water, if that has been connected to your Nest.
+With this option, you’ll have to input a new schedule or wait until the Nest learns your schedule.

 • All Settings: Self-explanatory, an All Settings reset clears all your personal settings and learning.